phatak-dev/blog/_posts/2020-03-18-graal-vm-part-5.md

 ## Make Scala Object Available to JavaScript

 Not every object created in Scala is available to JavaScript by default.
-It needs to be explicitely made availble.
+It needs to be explicitly made available.

 {% highlight scala %}